hashicorp/packer/website/source/docs/builders/amazon-ebs.html.markdown

 -   `token` (string) - The access token to use.
 This is different from the access key and secret key.
 If you're not sure what this is, then you probably don't need it.
-This will also be read from the `AWS_SECURITY_TOKEN` environmental variable.
+This will also be read from the `AWS_SESSION_TOKEN` environmental variable.

 -   `user_data` (string) - User data to apply when launching the instance.
 Note